Crash Bandicoot: N. Sane Trilogy Review

 Unfortunately, not all of these games are created equal.
 Crash Bandicoot 3: Warped is just a dreadful experience from start to finish.
 While Crash 2 showed that Naughty Dog was willing to experiment with some gimmicky stages, it certainly didn’t need to go this far.
 The third game is filled with awful gimmick stages that are an absolute chore to play.
 There are bike racing stages, tiger riding stages, scuba diving stages, jet ski stages, and airplane stages.
 Most of them are marred with awful controls that will leave players frustrated rather than challenged.

-The only consistent flaw with all three games are the boss battles.
-Over the course of the entire trilogy, there are only about two boss battle that are memorable in the slightest.
+The only consistent flaw with all three games is the boss battles.
+Over the course of the entire trilogy, there are only about two boss battles that are memorable in the slightest.
 Some of them don’t even require Crash to move very much at all.
-Even for the time, these boss designs were incredible shallow and lacked any real creativity.
+Even for the time, these boss designs were incredibly shallow and lacked any real creativity.

 Overall, this collection is absolutely worth the $40 asking price.
 Each game provides plenty of bonus content to keep players jumping and spinning for hours, especially when going for the time trial relics.
 Vicarious Visions has done a fantastic job in making these three classic titles look modern while also making sure they are a 1-to-1 recreation of the originals.
 Crash Bandicoot and Crash Bandicoot 2: Cortex Strikes Back hold up extremely well today, and it’s nice to see that the difficulty level has not been lessened in order to make room for more casual players.
 This is the definitive way to experience Crash in 2017, flaws and all.